makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10

 manage to quantify over spatiotemporal locations here?
-Well, we have to ma k £ sure that the m�in restrictive clauses of those conditionals specify appropriate domains.
+Well, we have to ma k £ sure that the main restrictive clauses of those conditionals specify appropriate domains.
 One way of guaranteeing this quite generally is through the Interpretation mechanism for sentences with a free Davidsonian variable.
 We expect the Impact of